Gustavo1803/Gustavo1803.github.io/_portfolio/price_ag_portfolio.md

 repository: "https://github.com/Gustavo1803/Gustavo1803.github.io/edit/master/_portfolio/portfolio-1.md"
 ---

-We performed a predictive analysis, employing a range of models including Lasso and Ridge regression, Random Forest, Gradient Boosting, Facebook Prophet, and advanced techniques like Long Short-Term Memory (LSTM) for comprehensive insights to estimate what would be the best time to sow and harvest as well to evaluate if there are arbitrage opportunities storing the product.
+We conducted a predictive analysis using a variety of models, including Lasso and Ridge regression, Random Forest, Gradient Boosting, Facebook Prophet, and advanced techniques such as Long Short-Term Memory (LSTM).
+This analysis provided comprehensive insights to determine the optimal times for sowing and harvesting, as well as to evaluate potential arbitrage opportunities through product storage.

 [Github Repository here](https://github.com/Gustavo1803/Price-Projects)